jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

     (i) income to which section YD 8 (Apportionment of premiums derived by non-resident general insurers) applies:
     (j) income under section CR 3B (Lloyd’s of London: income from life insurance premiums):
     (k) income to which section GB 3BAB (Arrangements to inject income into companies carrying forward loss balances) applies:
-    (l) income to which section RD 20B (Treatment of certain support payments made for period of more than 1 year) applies:
+    (l) income to which section RD 20B (Treatment of certain support payments for period of more than 365 days) applies:
     (m) income to which section RD 20C (Payments of recalculated main benefit) applies:
     (n) income to which section HC 35 (Beneficiary income of minors) applies:
-    (o) income to which section HC 38 (Beneficiary income of certain close companies) applies
+    (o) income to which section HC 38 (Beneficiary income of certain close companies) applies:
+    (p) income that is an assessable withdrawal amount for which a person chooses to have a transfer scheme pay an amount of TSWT under subpart RI (Transfer scheme withholding tax)
   - **schedular income tax liability** means the amount determined under section BC 7 (Income tax liability of person with schedular income)
   - **scheduled overhaul period** , for an aircraft engine and an aircraft and an operator of the aircraft, means the maximum permitted interval between successive aircraft engine overhauls of the aircraft engine that the operator is required to perform
   - **schedular payment** is defined in section RD 8 (Schedular payments)